Carrying Out Environmentally Friendly Business Activities

 Systematic upgrades and proactive capital investment in equipment

-For manufacturing equipment, air conditioning, and other equipment no longer needed, we are systematically upgrading to new equipment with superior energy-conservation functions, while introducing LED lighting and other measures to reduce CO2 emissions.
+To reduce CO2 2 emissions, we are systematically upgrading antiquated manufacturing equipment, air conditioning, and other equipment to new models with superior energy conservation functions, while introducing LED lighting and other measures.

-In addition, following a review conducted in fiscal 2023, we are introducing concrete measures for proactive capital investment in heat conversion and highly efficient machinery.
+In addition, we are currently considering proactive capital investment in heat conversion and highly efficient machinery and making preparations for concrete implementation.

 Photo: Takaoka Plant

-It is also using liquefied natural gas (LNG), other clean energy, and renewable energy including hydroelectric power to reduce air pollution and global warming, making it possible to decrease CO2 emissions to one-sixth those given off by heavy oil and thermal power.
+It is also using liquefied natural gas (LNG), other clean energy, and renewable energy including hydroelectric power to reduce air pollution and global warming.
+As a result, CO2 2 emissions in fiscal 2024 were reduced approximately 2,932 tons.

 We are also working to lessen the environmental impact of wastewater and have completed installation of equipment to prevent pollution of nearby rivers and emission of odors in surrounding areas.